VPS Hosting vs Cloud Hosting vs Dedicated Hosting (Which Should You Choose in 2026?)

 Q4: Do I need dedicated hosting for WordPress?

 Only if you’re running a huge site or a network of sites with high traffic.
-For most WordPress projects, VPS or cloud is enough.
+For most WordPress projects, a VPS or cloud is enough.

 Q5: Which is the cheapest option?